GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

 ```
 # GCS To GCS - SQL Transformation

-Template for reading files from Cloud Storage, applying data transformations using Spark SQL and then writing the tranformed data back to Cloud Storage.
+Template for reading files from Cloud Storage, applying data transformations using Spark SQL and then writing the transformed data back to Cloud Storage.
 It supports reading and writing JSON, CSV, Parquet and Avro formats.
+Additionally, it can read Delta format.

 ## Arguments
 * `gcs.to.gcs.input.location`: Cloud Storage location of the input files (format: `gs://BUCKET/...`)
-* `gcs.to.gcs.input.format`: Input file format (one of: avro,parquet,csv,json)
+* `gcs.to.gcs.input.format`: Input file format (one of: avro,parquet,csv,json,delta)
 * `gcs.to.gcs.temp.view.name`: Temp view name for creating a spark sql view on source data.
   This name has to match with the table name that will be used in the SQLquery
 * `gcs.to.gcs.sql.query`: SQL query for data transformation.
 This must use the